 As president, Rouhani is the head of the government but has limited powers.
 Supreme Leader Ayatollah Ali Khamenei is the ultimate authority in Iran with final say on domestic and foreign policy, though Rouhani says he has been given full authority to negotiate on the nuclear issue.

-Obama nodded to that power dynamic in his remarks, saying both men had given signals that Iran would not pursue nuclear arms.
+Obama, who expressed willingness as a presidential candidate in 2007 to reach out to U.S. adversaries, nodded to that power dynamic in his remarks, saying both men had given signals that Iran would not pursue nuclear arms.

 "Iran's Supreme Leader has issued a fatwa against the development of nuclear weapons.
 President Rouhani has indicated that Iran will never develop nuclear weapons," Obama said.